doomspec/Mizore-dev/README.md

 constructor.join()
 constructor.terminate()
 ```
+## Key ideas
+Differing from using elementary gate set from circuit construction, we introduce the concept *block* (mizore.Blocks.Block).
+A block is a piece of parameterized circuit that implements certain unitary such as a double excitation and high-dimensional rotation.
+In a run of Mizore program, one first generate a elementary block set for the construction which we call *block pool* (mizore.Blocks.BlockPool).
+Then, one use certain circuit constructor (mizore.CircuitConstructor) to find a block circuit (mizore.BlockCircuit) that achieves certain objective (mizore.Objective) using the blocks in the block pool.

 ## Authors
 Zi-Jian Zhang, Jia-Qi Hu and Yi Liu from Southern University of Science and Technology (SUSTech, Shenzhen, China)